Tønder Listen

 Tønder Listen is a Danish local political party from Tønder Municipality.

 History

 In 2020 Henrik Frandsen lost the support from Venstre to stand for re-election as mayor in the 2021 Tønder municipal election.
 This resulted in Henrik Frandsen, who was mayor at the time for Venstre, to leave the party and create Tønder Listen.
 5 other city council members from Venstre would join the party, while 9 would stay at Venstre.

 In the 2021 Tønder municipal election the party would become biggest party with 29% of the vote and 9 seats, while Venstre would lose 9 seats.
-However, there was not a majority to support Henrik Frandsen as mayor.
+However, there was no majority to support Henrik Frandsen as mayor.

 Henrik Frandsen would later join the Moderates nationally, and stepped down as leader of Tønder Listen.
 He would locally remain a party member, however Anita Uggerholt Eriksen would become leader.